-Recently, a potential customer asked whether the KPS T5 geared ball head can handle heavy cameras.
+Recently, a customer asked whether the KPS T5 geared ball head can handle heavy cameras.
 Such question is not uncommon.
 So, we thought a picture would be better.

 We used FLM CP30 Pro tripod with KPS T5M.
 T5M is the screw knob clamp version of the T5.